 2. Beat egg whites until frothy.
 Gradually beat in sugar.
 Continue beating

 until very stiff and glossy.
 Stir in the vanilla, salt, and almond flour.

 3. Drop heaping tablespoons of dough 2 inches apart on a parchment-lined sheet.
 Bake for about 20 minutes, or until lightly browned on the edges.
 Remove carefully with a spatula while still warm.

 4. Turn the cookies over and try to pair like-sized cookies next to one another.
 Choose two to start.
-On one of the cookie half, spread a thin layer of preserves; on the other half, spread White Chocolate Wonderful peanut butter.
+On one of the cookie half, spread a thin layer of preserves; on the other half, spread Peanut Butter & Co.
+White Chocolate Wonderful.
 Sandwich the halves together gently.
 Repeat with the remaining cookies.